Want a slimmer waist?

 A smaller waist starts in the kitchen.
 All weight goals are met or destroyed in the kitchen.
-A smart nutritional approach that reduces overall calories, includes high quality, nutrient rich foods to induce weight loss is necessary to strip away the fat that hides your abs and obliques, and you whole body for that matter.
+A smart nutritional approach that reduces overall calories, includes high quality, nutrient-rich foods to induce weight loss is necessary to strip away the fat that hides your abs and obliques, and your whole body for that matter.
 However, a handful of exercises can jump-start the fat-loss process.

 1. High-Intensity Interval Training